Harold & Kumar: Harold Lee

 Harold is a Korean American investment banker who resides in New Jersey.
 The character was created by Jon Hurwitz and Hayden Schlossberg and is based upon their real-life friend, named Harold Lee.
 The character is portrayed by John Cho in all three films.

 In Harold & Kumar Go to White Castle, Harold is a hard-working white-collar worker from northern New Jersey.
 His lazy but intelligent best friend and roommate is Kumar Patel.
 At times, Harold lets go of his obligations, but only during moments of extreme coercion, to the point where he amazes Kumar.
-Harold is the yin to Kumar's yang, with the both of them being united through their enjoyment of cannabis smoking after a long day's work and or leisurely fun (such as aboard an airplane in the sequel, and an after work "Friday night special" in the first film).
+Harold is the yin to Kumar's yang, with the both of them being united through their enjoyment of cannabis smoking after a long day's work and/or leisurely fun (such as aboard an airplane in the sequel, and an after work "Friday night special" in the first film).

-Harold's romantic life centers around John Hughes-like fancies (as is evidenced by his obsession with film classics such as Sixteen Candles).
+Harold's romantic life centers around John Hughes-like fantasies (as is evidenced by his obsession with film classics such as Sixteen Candles).
 Harold thinks that he will wind up with a similarly repressed Korean-American young woman—Cindy Kim—who isn't as repressed as he thinks.
 The true object of Harold's desire, however, is Maria Perez (played by Paula Garcés), who lives down the hall from him in his building.

 In Harold & Kumar Escape from Guantanamo Bay, when embarking on their trip to Amsterdam they are arrested on the flight there after Kumar tests out his "smokeless bong" in the airplane lavatory.
 Then the two are sent to Guantanamo Bay where they are involved in a series of comedic events.
 In one of Kumar's flashbacks, it is revealed that Harold used to be an emo and Kumar was a hard working mathematically proficient nerd in college.

 In A Very Harold & Kumar Christmas, Harold is married to Maria and has not spoken to Kumar in years.
-The two are reunited and rekindle their friendship after Kumar brings over a package for Harold that arrived at their old apartment.
-Inside the package is a marijuana joint, which winds up burning down Harold's father in law's Christmas tree; after an eventful night of looking for a replacement tree, it is revealed that the package was a gift from Santa Claus, who wanted the two to become friends again.
+Harold is a big wig Wall Street investment banker.
+He owns a lavish house with Maria, and they are trying to start a family.
+He has trouble impressing his father-in-law, who is enamored with the Christmas holiday.